-- 1. Seasonal Concentration Areas of Animals - 2.
-Rare Vegetation Communities or Specialized Habitat for Wildlife - 3.
-Habitat for Species of Conservation Concern - 4.
-Animal Movement Corridors
+- Seasonal Concentration Areas of Animals; - Rare Vegetation Communities or Specialized Habitat for Wildlife; - Habitat for Species of Conservation Concern; and - Animal Movement Corridors.

 Within each of these categories, there are multiple types of SWH, each of which is intended to capture a specialized type of habitat.
-To determine the subject property supports candidate SWH, features on the subject property were screened through the Region of Peel SWH criteria (based on Peel-Caledon Significant Woodlands and Significant Wildlife Habitat Study, NSEI et al., 2009), and the more recent Significant Wildlife Habitat Criteria Schedules for Ecoregion 7E (MNRF 2015).
+As the New ROP is not yet in effect, to determine whether the subject property supports candidate SWH, features on the subject property were screened through both the Region of Peel SWH criteria (based on Peel-Caledon Significant Woodlands and Significant Wildlife Habitat Study, NSEI et al., 2009), and the more recent Significant Wildlife Habitat Criteria Schedules for Ecoregion 7E (MNRF 2015).